PermanentOrg/permanent-sdk/docs/API.md

   params: UploadFileParams,
 ): Promise<string>
 ```
-The string returned is the file's location in S3
+The string returned is the file's location in S3.

+Notes: `fileSystemCompatibleName` is referred to as `downloadName`
+elsewhere.
+It should be unique in a given folder so that folder
+contents can be downloaded without overwriting each other.
+On first
+creation, use the original file or folder name, knowing that the
+backend may adjust this value to make sure it is unique in the parent
+folder.
+Note that we have seen errors when `fileData` is explicitly
+set to use `utf8` encoding.
+If using `createReadStream` to create a
+`Readable` it may be best to avoid specifying an encoding.

 ## Records